IFSTAL comprises a number of different parts, think of them as groups of people and activities.

 Portal: The IFSTAL portal is our programme’s Virtual Learning Environment (VLE).
 It is a platform through which anyone involved in IFSTAL can gain access to our subject units and their associated resources.
 It is also a means to ‘meet’ and interact with other IFSTAL members through the forums.
 The portal is accessible to students through their institutional VLE (Weblearn/ Moodle/ Blackboard) by searching for IFSTAL (the university logo links on the portal homepage can take you to your local VLE).

 Interactions will include things like discussion forums, presentations with Q&A, blogging, commenting and working together to create new material.

 Dissertation opportunities: IFSTAL is working to develop opportunities for dissertation study by seeking organisations who can offer short research projects, or data for analysis.

-Summer school: Held annually for a week in July, the IFSTAL summer school is open to a small number of students from participating universities, it involves more in-depth engagement with some of the ideas developed in IFSTAL.
+Summer school: Held annually for a week in June or July, the IFSTAL summer school is open to a small number of students from participating universities, it involves more in-depth engagement with some of the ideas developed in IFSTAL.
 Real-life challenges and workplace engagement are central, including field trips to local farms, food manufacturers and retailers.
 Due to COVID-19 restrictions, the 2020 summer school was held online.

 Internship opportunities: IFSTAL has linked up with a number of organisations to help develop post-graduation internship opportunities.
 While these are not offers exclusive to IFSTAL participants, we hope that by engaging in IFSTAL the chances of securing an internship are improved.